baiiraam/Deep-Learning/README.md

 # Deep-Learning

-Book : Hands On Machine Learning with Scikit Learn and TensorFlow, Part II
+Book : Hands On Machine Learning with Scikit Learn and TensorFlow, second part